d1ddle/NSPGui/README.md

 EG;

 00    (file)
 01    (file)

 Then, enter the name of the output NSP.
-Ususally if you dump using nxdumptool, you will find a folder named the NSP title. this is the folder you select.
+Ususally if you dump using nxdumptool, you will find a folder named the NSP title.
+This is the folder you select.
 Then, Make file.
 Yay.